Glamis Castle, Gardens and Grounds are now open for the 2021 season.

 We thank you in advance for following them and your ongoing support of us as a charity.

-If you have a dog walking pass you must pre book your time slot at here.
+If you have a dog walking pass we ask that you pre-book your time slot here.

 When booking your day and time slot online at the booking page you will see available slots when you pick a date on the calendar.